God Is a Girl

 "God Is a Girl" is the third and final single from German trance group Groove Coverage's debut album, Covergirl.

 Plagiarism

-The chorus of the song uses a melody piece from "Jefferson", a Roxette song from their Room Service album (2001).
+The chorus of the song literally quotes a melody part (namely, the vocal break) from "Jefferson", a Roxette song from their Room Service album (2001).
 The writer of "Jefferson", Per Gessle, made an arrangement with Groove Coverage to receive a rumoured 50% of royalties from the song, though Gessle said that figure was "far from the truth."
 Gessle is listed as one of the song's official songwriters/composers on BMI's website.

 Music video

 The music video depicts a faith healing ritual conducted in a church.
 It features Verena Rehm as the lead singer of the church, and DJ Novus as the faith healer.
 During the ritual, the girl at the front of the altar is presented as the god.
 DJ Novus conducts faith healing to the audiences, while at the same time asking them for donations, an obvious reference to Peter Popoff.